Juliette Elmir: Revolution

 Shortly after his death, Elmir was appointed al-Amina al-ula (First Keeper or First Trustee) of the SSNP, and her home became the SSNP's headquarters under the leadership of George Abd Messih.
 The SSNP allowed women to participate in activism and politics, setting a trend for the social norms for women in politics in the Levant.

 Imprisonment

 Elmir became the first woman political prisoner in the Arab World, post Sykes-Picot Syria and the partitioning of the region.
 In 1955, she was accused of being involved in the assassination of the deputy chief of staff of the Syrian Army, Adnan al-Malki.
-Her property and belongings were confiscated and she was sentenced to life imprisonment in the Qala’a Dimashq (Citadel of Damascus).
+Her property and belongings were confiscated and she was sentenced to life imprisonment in the Qala’at Dimashq (Citadel of Damascus).
 She was imprisoned for over ten years, but was released on 26 December 1963 on health grounds.
 She went into exile for a time in Paris, France.
-She lived there with her her middle daughter Elissar.
+She lived there with her middle daughter Elissar.